hawkinsw/CPPTimes/arrays-and-vectors.md

 ## Arrays (an Interlude)

 We interrupt our narrative for a brief digression into the fundamentals of arrays.
 We have learned already that all variables have types.
-For instance, variables can have `int` type, `char` type, `double` type, `std::string` type, `bool`.
-Well, surprise, an array is also a type!
+For instance, variables can have `int` type, `char` type, `double` type, `std::string` type, `bool` type, etc. Well, surprise, an array is also a type!
 That means we can declare/define variables that have array type.
 Variables with types that we have learned so far (i.e., `int`, `char`, `double`, `std::string`, `bool`) each hold one value -- they are referred to as _fundamental_ types in C++.
 A variable with an array type holds a number of values!
 Because variables with array type are "composed" of several other variables, they are sometimes referred to as _compound_ types.

 Formally, an _array_ is a data structure that holds